Whiteknight/Acquaintance/docs/MessageBus.md

 ## Tokens

 Acquaintance uses the `IDisposable` pattern throughout to manage resources.
 Almost every operation which allocates resources will return an `IDisposable` token.
-Disposing the token will free all the related resources.
+Disposing the token will free all the related resources of that operation.

 Almost all Tokens in Acquaintance override the `.ToString()` method to return information about what the token represents.
 This can be useful for debugging and auditing purposes.